 In an economy where current consumption can be converted to capital, the quantity of capital always adjusts until the marginal product of capital is equal to the interest rate.
 When the interest rate is high, there is little capital demanded, so the quantity of current consumption supplied is high.
-When the interest rate is low, there is a lot of capital demanded, so the quantity of current consumption supplied is low.
-From these considerations, we derive an upward-sloping supply curve for current consumption.
+When the interest rate is low, there is a lot of capital demanded, so the quantity of current consumptions, we derive an upward-sloping supply curve for current consumption.
 This can be combined with the demand curve for current consumption that was derived earlier to find the market equilibrium.

-Author Commentary
+Author Commentary www.cengage.com/economics/landsburg

-www.cengage.com/economics/landsburg